Skip to main content

 • To be signed internally

-These statuses make it clear which party needs to sign first in order to move the contrat forward.
+These statuses make it clear which party needs to sign first in order to move the contract forward.

 Managing approvals during negotiation